dansingjulia/neofs-testcases/docs/storage-node-configuration.md

 | `ca`            | `string`   |                   | Override root CA used to verify server certificates.              |

 # `apiclient` section
-Configuration for the NeoFS API client used for communication with other NeoFS nodes.
+Configuration for the FrostFS API client used for communication with other FrostFS nodes.

 ```yaml
 apiclient: